CIO

 DGC enables data product documentation, governance, and discovery to accelerate and facilitate data management and analytics.

-What are the Goals for EDSC?
+What are the Goals for ADC?

 DoD wide there are a lot of disparate and isolated data sources.
 This limits data sharing and hinders the ability to quickly make informed decisions across the different mission areas and army organizations.
-By allowing users to find data all in one place, one of the key benefits of EDSC is that it reduces the time and effort associated with finding the right data sources, learning about the quality of the data, and learning how to gain access to the data.
+By allowing users to find data all in one place, one of the key benefits of ADC is that it reduces the time and effort associated with finding the right data sources, learning about the quality of the data, and learning how to gain access to the data.
 Ultimately helping to improve decision making.

 • To reduce the time and effort required to determine the appropriate data source or data set for a given problem, to ascertain whether the data is of adequate quality and to gain access to the data